-In reality it is not so, condensing boilers provide higher performance, greater savings and less environmental impact.
-Their level of technology is much more advanced, this allows a much more detailed parameter control and the optimization of consumption.
-The characteristics of the condensing boiler, when combined with the external probe that allows you to anticipate any changes in temperature (also sudden) during the day, ensuring customers maximum savings in the bill.
+In reality this is not the case, condensing boilers offer significantly higher performance, greater savings and a lower environmental impact.
+Their technological level is much more advanced, this allows a much more detailed control of the parameters and the optimization of consumption.
+The characteristics of the condensing boiler, if combined with the external probe that allows to anticipate any temperature variations (even sudden) during the day, guarantee the customer maximum savings on the bill.

 - Condensing boilers cost much more.

 This is partially true.
 Condensing boilers have a much higher technological value, which surely justifies a higher initial cost.
 During the course of their lives provide high bills long after that, in time, they provide a guaranteed and substantial investment.